iqbal-lab-org/Mykrobe_tb_workflow/README.rst

 1. Adapter trimming of the basecalled reads (and demultiplexing if required).
 2. Alignment to a given reference genome (default is `NC_000962.3`_).
 3. Plots and statistics of the data after the above.
-4. A final HTML report summarising all results.
+4. A final HTML report summarising all results. `EXAMPLE REPORT`_

 .. image:: ./docs/imgs/dag.png